Parliamentary Assembly of the Council of Europe: Powers

-Important statutory functions of PACE are the election of the judges of the European Court of Human Rights, the Council of Europe's Commissioner for Human Rights and its Secretary General, as well as the members of the Committee for the Prevention of Torture.
+Important statutory functions of PACE are the election of the judges of the European Court of Human Rights, from a list of three candidates submitted by governments, as well as the leading officials of the Council of Europe.

 In general the Assembly meets four times per year in Strasbourg at the Palace of Europe for week-long plenary sessions.
 The nine permanent committees of the Assembly meet all year long to prepare reports and draft resolutions in their respective fields of expertise.

 The Assembly sets its own agenda, but its debates and reports are primarily focused on the Council of Europe's three core statutory aims, defending human rights, promoting democracy and upholding the rule of law.

 Election of judges to the European Court of Human Rights

 Judges of the European Court of Human Rights are elected by PACE from a list of three candidates nominated by each member state which has ratified the European Convention on Human Rights.
 A 20-member committee made up of parliamentarians with legal experience – meeting in camera – interviews all candidates for judge on the Court and assesses their CVs before making recommendations to the full Assembly, which elects one judge from each shortlist in a secret vote.
 Judges are elected for a period of nine years and may not be re-elected.

 Although the European Convention does not, in itself, require member states to present a multi-sex shortlist of potential appointees, in a 2004 resolution PACE decided that it "will not consider lists of candidates where the list does not include at least one candidate of each sex" unless there are exceptional circumstances.
 As a result, around one-third of the current bench of 46 judges are women, making the Court a leader among international courts on gender balance.